Is the pi pallet for you?

 But the brand new pi pallet delivers all of these benefits and more.
 At just 15-23 lbs. (depending upon the version), it weighs 50-70% less than an average wood pallet.
 LTL and air freight customers, who pay by the pound, will realize substantial upfront savings.
 FTL and container shippers running into maximums will be able to load more cargo for the same price.
 But its lower weight does not mean you have to give up on racking.
 The pi pallet racks 1200 lbs. or more.

 The pi pallet uses industrial adhesive, so it has no nails or staples to injure employees or damage product.
 And no exposed wood means no splinters.
 We can customize your pallets with in-line printing of bar codes, logos, or whatever you need.
 In addition, the pi pallet is RFID-ready.
 Reusable and recyclable, we anticipate the pi pallet will have a long life cycle.

 And best of all: the pi pallet’s performance and enhanced technology will be price competitive with wood pallets.
 Many users will pocket large shipping savings as well.

 - Weight–At 45-50 lbs. (much more for rentals), wood pallets waste fuel and are hard to handle.

-- Enviro concerns–Many wood pallets end up in landfills, as recycling them can be difficult and costly.
+- Sustainability concerns–Many wood pallets end up in landfills, as recycling them can be difficult and costly.

 - Unsanitary–Untreated wood is vulnerable to infestation and plant diseases.

-- Workplace hazards–Splinters from wood and nails, staples, and excessive weight can injure employees and damage product.
+- Workplace hazards–Splinters from wood as well as nails, staples, and excessive weight can injure employees and damage product.

 - Bulky–Wood pallets are difficult to store.
 If they were more compact, some businesses would reuse pallets instead of junking them.